 Tubal offers all participants the opportunity to have existing skills and knowledge recognised through Recognition of Prior Learning and Credit Transfer options.
 Participants may be eligible to receive RPL for units based on their work background, working in the community, volunteering and life experiences (such as hobbies, sport and recreation), or Credit Transfer based on their prior qualifications, where applicable.

-Certificate IV provides a pathway to further studies, such as Diploma of Management or Diploma of Business Administration.
+Certificate IV provides a pathway to further studies, such as Diploma of Leadership and Management.

 Tubal’s Assessors will determine a participant’s competency against: